Skip to main content

 One historically proven way of doing so is by rehiring ex-employees.
 With that, comes the challenge of deciding how, when and who to rehire after furloughs and layoffs.

 In 2020, the COVID-19 pandemic forced employers around the country to find ways to reduce their staff, in order to not only save money but their business as well.
 For many business owners, this meant layoffs and furloughs.
 In 2023 and 2024, facing economic uncertainty and the realities of prior downsizing, employers are again looking to ways to re-staff in economically-smart ways.
+Here is what you will learn:

 How to Rehire Past Employees